 Brick Attribute and Brick Attribute Values - Classification is a structured method of assigning category (product group) information detail to items contained within a Brick.
 Each Brick Attribute is designed to represent a particular category feature of the products assigned to the same Brick.
+Brick

-Brick Attribute may be assigned to more than one Brick.
+Attribute may be assigned to more than one Brick.
 Each Brick Attribute will have a set of unique, objective and mutually exclusive Brick Attribute Values associated with it.

-- Brick The fourth, lowest and most detailed level of the hierarchy is a logical grouping of similar products that conform to the Brick business rules.
+- Segment The first and highest level of the hierarchy is a logical grouping of Families sharing similar characteristics The Families contained in a Segment are a logical and coherent aggregation. - Family The second level of the hierarchy is a logical grouping of Classes sharing similar characteristics.
+The Classes contained in a Family are a logical and coherent aggregation. - Class The third level of the hierarchy is a logical grouping of Bricks sharing similar characteristics.
+The Bricks contained in a Class are a logical and coherent aggregation. - Brick The fourth, lowest and most detailed level of the hierarchy is a logical grouping of similar products that conform to the Brick business rules.
 A Brick code is a classification key which contains a group of products that; serve a common purpose; are processed to similar methods; are used and applied in a similar manner; are of a similar form and material and, as far as practical, contain products that can be characterised by the same set of Brick Attributes relevant to the product.
-Thus, very specific groupings of products can be identified by the combination of a Brick and a collection of Brick Attributes with specific Brick Attribute Values. - Class The third level of the hierarchy is a logical grouping of Bricks sharing similar characteristics.
-The Bricks contained in a Class are a logical and coherent aggregation. - Family The second level of the hierarchy is a logical grouping of Classes sharing similar characteristics.
-The Classes contained in a Family are a logical and coherent aggregation. - Segment The first and highest level of the hierarchy is a logical grouping of Families sharing similar characteristics The Families contained in a Segment are a logical and coherent aggregation.
+Thus, very specific groupings of products can be identified by the combination of a Brick and a collection of Brick Attributes with specific Brick Attributes.

-Very specific groupings of products can thus be identified by the combination of a Brick and a collection of Brick Attributes with specific Brick Attribute Values.
-For example, the grouping of products in Figure 4-4 is quite different to the grouping of products in Figure 4-5, yet both can be aggregated into the same Class, Family, and Segment.
+Very specific groupings of products can thus be classified by the combination of a Brick and a collection of Brick Attributes with specific Brick Attribute Values.
+For example, the grouping of products in Figure 4-5 is quite different to the grouping of products in Figure 4-5, yet both can be aggregated into the same Class, Family, and Segment.